-Over the years I’ve used a tonne of different winter, cold weather and thermal socks for just about everything including:
+Over the years I’ve used a ton of different winter, cold weather and thermal socks for just about everything including:

 - Hiking and Camping